 The proposed plan for George Street follows several years of development and engagement to refine design objectives with residents, businesses and stakeholders, including community councils and heritage, business, walking, cycling and accessibility groups.
 Read about previous consultations and what they told us.

-During February and March 2021, further engagement is taking place with key groups, which will inform the final design proposal before being brought to Transport and Environment Committee in April.
-The required statutory processes under which the scheme will be constructed will begin in summer 2021.
+During February and March 2021, further engagement took place with key groups, which informed the final concept design proposals approved by the Transport and Environment Committee in August 2021.

 1998 “Public Spaces, Public Life” published